Cryptrality/backtester/README.md

-The syntax of the strategy is quite different from trality, but hopefully there will be further developments to mimic Trality API to have minimal edit required to run the backtesting locally
+The syntax of the strategy is quite different from trality, but hopefully there will be further developments to mimic Trality API to have minimal edit required to run the backtest locally